Top 10 Tips for Dining Out in Portugal

 Main Plates Are All-Inclusive

-Generally, local menus will list only fish or meat dishes with very little to no description as to what comes with it.
+Generally, local menus will list the fish or meat dishes with very little to no description as to what comes with them.
 In part, it’s because restaurants assume you know that all dishes are accompanied with potatoes, rice, boiled vegetables or salad, depending on the dish ordered.
 Fish dishes usually come with boiled potatoes and broccoli or green beans, and meat dishes are served with fries, white rice and a small salad.
-And when I say small salad, I mean that it can be as little as two pieces of lettuce and a tomato.
+And when I say small salad, I mean that it can be as little as two pieces of lettuce and tomato.
 So if you really want a “salad”, order one on the side.
-Main plates are typically served family style on silver trays, with the starches and vegetables on one tray and meat or fish on a separate tray; this is especially true if you are larger than a party of two. (photo by pedro prats)
+Main plates are typically served family style on silver trays, with the starches and vegetables on one tray and meat or fish on a separate tray; this is especially true if you are larger than a party of two.

 “Plates of the Day” – The Amazing Portuguese Value Meal

 During the lunch hour, all local restaurants will post a handwritten note on the front window, or behind the bar, with the pratos do dia or plates of the day.
 This menu consists of the fresh fish selection they hauled in that morning and a few meat or salt cod (bacalhau) dishes they want to feature for the day.
 Paired with these delicious main dishes are either your usual suspects or an innovative special.
-But here’s where the true enticement comes into play.
-The plate of the day can run as low as 3.95-4.95 (if you are ok with standing at the counter to eat) to about 6.95 euros; which can be 3-5 euros less than ordering from the main menu.
-So if you didn’t check out the sign on the way in, I highly suggest you ask what their pratos do dia are before ordering, because you can’t find a better value.
+If you didn’t check out the sign on the way in, I highly suggest you ask what their pratos do dia are before ordering, because you can’t find a better value.
 (Click here to read about the Spanish version of this menu called, El Menu del Dia)

 Don’t be Embarrassed to Order the House Wine